Kum-Fu/Has-Fun/README.md

 # Has-Fun

 This repository contains a Haskell programming course.

+Unlike most programming courses, this course aims to take a "theory first" approach while maintaining understability.
+The aim of this course is to show that Haskell is not only a great language because of its powerful and concise syntax, but also because it is easy to reason about properties of Haskel programs.

 ## Getting Started